How can you improve your speaking?

 Understand your own strengths and weaknesses

-This week we have seen how IELTS Speaking is assessed.
+This week, in Step 2.10, we have seen how IELTS Speaking is assessed.
 You can use this information to help you understand the areas where you need to improve.

 Try to assess your own strengths and weaknesses, and you can also ask your teacher or other learners to help you.
 It’s a good idea to film yourself speaking, maybe doing an official IELTS practice test.
 You can use your phone to do this.